top of page

 Undergraduate research assistant (Spring 2020-Fall 2020)

-Shaikh majored in Biochemistry.
-During his time in Ravenscraft Lab he researched the differences in benefits conferred to hosts by different strains of Caballeronia and also managed to overcome his fear of bugs!
-Shaikh was admitted to the Joint Admission Medical Program (JAMP) and plans to go to medical school.
+Shaikh researched the differences in benefits conferred to hosts by different strains of Caballeronia, and also managed to overcome his fear of bugs while in our lab!
+Shaikh was admitted to the Joint Admission Medical Program (JAMP) with plans to continue on to medical school.

 bottom of page